 Congenital peripheral vestibular disease

+I have had three Burmese, two lived into their mid-teens and died of age-related conditions, the third was sadly killed in an accident.
 When speaking to breeders, it is always important to ask about these conditions and if their cats have been tested for ones which can be tested for.
-Responsible breeders recognise take steps to test, and if necessary remove breeding cats from the pool if they are at risk of passing on inherited conditions.
+Responsible breeders recognise this and they will take steps to test, and if necessary remove breeding cats from the pool if they are at risk of passing on inherited conditions.